Assassination of the Marquesses of Urquijo: Events

 The main suspect, and the only person convicted for the crime, was Rafael Escobedo (1955–1988).
 He had married Miriam de la Sierra y Urquijo, daughter of the Marquesses, on 21 June 1978.
 The relationship deteriorated and in 1979 Miriam formed a relationship with Richard Dennis Rew, known as "Dick the American".
-The Marquess was owner of Banco Urquijo, whose shares were plummeting at the time.

-During the night of 1 August 1980, the Marquesses of Urquijo were shot to death, while they slept at their palace in Somosaguas near Madrid.
-On 8 April 1981, Escobedo was arrested and confessed to police, after some pistol cartridges were discovered at a property belonging to his father and appeared identical with those used to kill the Marquesses.
-The next day, Javier Anastasio de Espona, a friend of Escobedo, and Diego Martínez Herrera, butler to the Urquijos, separately travelled in haste to London, where Juan, the son of the Marquesses and Miriam's younger brother, was living.
+The day after the murder, Javier Anastasio de Espona, a friend of Escobedo, and Diego Martínez Herrera, butler to the Urquijos, separately travelled in haste to London, where Juan, the son of the Marquesses and Miriam's younger brother, was living.